google/model-viewer/packages/render-fidelity-tools/README.md

 # Render fidelity tools

-This package contains tools and testing processes that enable the `<model-viewer>` project to ensure high-fidelity 3D model rendering as well as compare its rendering qualities to those of other renderers.
+This package contains tools and testing processes that enable the `<model-viewer>` project to ensure high-fidelity 3D model rendering.

 If you are looking for the `<model-viewer>` web component, please refer to the [`<model-viewer>` package](../model-viewer) and also the live docs and examples